 Top Seven Tips from our Free Home Building Advice

 Free Home Building Advice Number Seven

 Proper installation of windows and doors is our choice for the seventh most important aspect of your home.
 A lot of energy can leak out of doors and windows and especially around the frames of doors and windows.
-Builders should use insulation, calk and other products to seal off all paths of air around windows, and use either double or triple glazed windows.
+Builders should use insulation, calk and other Leads to seal off all paths of air around windows, and use either double or triple glazed windows.

 Proper plumbing is the sixth most important aspect of the home.
 Make sure your plumber is qualified and experienced, and that he has properly installed all the drain lines.
 I would recommend that as a precaution plumbing fixtures be placed on or near an exterior wall.
 In the case of a slab foundation, pipes should not run under the house any more than absolutely necessary to avoid complications from future leaks breaks and dips in drain pipes.

 Free Home Building Advice Number Five